janicejl/janicejl.github.io/index.md

 Hello, my name is Janice Leung.
 I am currently a senior studying computer science at the University of Southern California.

 ### Objective
 At the moment, I am seeking a **Full Time** job after I graduate in May 2015.
 I hope to be working daily to solve interesting and challenging problems.
-I have an interest in _Data and Information Retrieval_ as well as _computer security_.
+I have an interest in _Data Information Management and Retrieval_ as well as _Computer Security_.

-I am also looking for a **spring 2015 internship/co-op** at a Southern California based startup.
+I am also looking for opportunities for **spring 2015 internship/co-op** in California.

 ### Interests and Goals
-I am interested in broaden my experiences in all aspects and grow as a full stack developer.
-I always look for opportunities to expand my experiences in coding and try to develop on a variety of different platforms.
+I am interested in broadening my experiences in all aspects and grow as a full stack developer.
+I always look for opportunities to expand my experiences in programming and try to develop on a variety of different platforms.

 Please feel free to contact me if you think I would be appropriate for a project.
 Thank you.